podofo/podofo/README.md

 - `PODOFO_BUILD_LIB_ONLY`: If TRUE, it will build only the library component.
 This unconditionally disable building tests, examples and tools;

-- `PODOFO_STATIC`: If TRUE, build the library as a static object and use it in tests, examples and tools.
+- `PODOFO_BUILD_STATIC`: If TRUE, build the library as a static object and use it in tests, examples and tools.
 By default a shared library is built.

 ## String encoding and buffer conventions